 The human body is made up of billions of cells.
 Cells are the tiny building blocks of our tissues and organs.
-We all started life as a single cell.
-That cell made an internal copy of itself (replication) and then divided into two cells.
+All living things start life as a single cell.
+That cell makes a copy of itself (replicates) and then divides into two cells.

-When they are acting normally, cells “know” which other cells to join up with and stick to – and they also know when to stop replicating and die.
-Each type of cell has a particular role and set of knowledge or instructions in their DNA (genes).
-Our cells know how to make the right number of fingers on our hand for us (and they know that fingers should only grow on our hands).
+The DNA (genes) in the cells normally lets them "know" what they should do.
+In other words, which other cells to join up with and stick to – and also when to stop replicating and die.
+Each type of cell has a particular role and set of information or instructions in their DNA.
+That's how they know that fingers should only grow on hands, for instance.

-Each finger is covered with skin and each finger has a fingernail.
-If we cut our finger, the skin cells will start replicating and create new skin to heal the wound.
+The instructions are clear, and healthy cells follow them.
+An example: If we cut our finger, the skin cells will start replicating and make new skin to heal the wound.
 If we lose a fingernail, our cells can grow a new one.
-But the cells will not create extra fingers, even if we lose one.
-The rules are clear for those cells, and they keep to the rules.
+But the cells can't make an extra finger if we lose one.

-The role of hormones and the lymphatic system
+The role of hormones, blood and the lymphatic system

-Our carry messages to our cells, triggering the cells to take action.
-These messages are carried by our blood through our blood vessels.
-The blood carries the other things that cells need to function too.
-Our cells need oxygen and glucose to keep them alive, for example.
+Our hormones carry messages to our cells, triggering the cells to take action.
+These messengers are carried by our blood in our blood vessels.
+The blood carries other things that cells need, too – such as oxygen and glucose (sugar).
 Our blood vessels also carry away waste products and oxygen-poor blood once the cells have used the oxygen in the blood.
-Our lymphatic system helps to clean and get rid of what we don't need.
-The lymphatic system is a part of our body’s defense system (), and it drains away bacteria and germs.

 Benign and malignant growth

 Cells become abnormal if their DNA – which carries the instructions they need – becomes damaged.
-Then the cells that come from them will be different from healthy cells.
-They look different, and they may also have different properties.
-If these kinds of abnormal cells grow in body tissue – such as skin, for example – it is referred to as dyplasia.
-As long as there are very few abnormal cells and they're kept under control by our , they won't harm us.
-Sometimes these kinds of cells will also go away on their own.
-It is only when they keep on changing and start to divide uncontrollably, forming lumps or growths, that one of the more than 200 diseases called cancer develops.
-Growths like this are called tumors.
+Then they look different, and they may also have different properties.
+If these kinds of abnormal cells grow in body tissue such as skin, it is referred to as dysplasia.
+As long as there are few abnormal cells and they're kept under control by our immune system, they won't harm us.
+Sometimes these kinds of cells go away on their own.
+But if they keep on changing and start to divide uncontrollably, forming lumps or growths, then one of the more than 200 diseases called cancer develops.
+Growths are generally called tumors.

-The main differences between malignant (cancerous) and benign (non-cancerous) tumors are that malignant ones can
+The difference between malignant (cancerous) and benign (non-cancerous) tumors is that malignant ones can

-If cancer cells start replicating, they don't behave like normal cells.
-For example, they don't know when to stop replicating and when to die.
-And they don't always stick together, so they might break away and move through the blood vessels or lymphatic system and start growing somewhere else in the body.
-This process is called metastasis.
+When cancer cells replicate and divide, they don't behave like normal cells.
+For example, they don't "know" when to stop replicating and when to die.
+And they don't always stick together.
+This means that they might break away, move through the blood vessels or lymphatic system, and start growing somewhere else in the body.
+That is known as metastasis.

-When a malignant tumor is contained within one area and hasn't spread to the surrounding tissue, like the one in the picture above, the medical term is “carcinoma in situ.”
-If this tumor stops growing, doctors say it is dormant (“dormant cancer cells”).
+If a malignant tumor is contained within one area and hasn't spread to the surrounding tissue, the medical term is “carcinoma in situ.”
+If the tumor has stopped growing, doctors say it is dormant (“dormant cancer cells”).

-Kasper DL, Fauci AS, Hauser SL, Longo DL, Jameson JL, Loscalzo J. Harrison's Principles of Internal Medicine.
+Kasper DL, Fauci AS, Hauser SL et al. Harrison's Principles of Internal Medicine.
 New York: McGraw-Hill; 2015.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.